Rain and dew

 Rain clouds darken the sky behind yellow-billed storks, as they are about to land near the shore of Lake Manyara, Tanzania.
 Egyptian geese (Alopochen aegyptiacus) are seen in the background.
 (Photo copyright © by Kaj Halberg)

 Larkspurs (Delphinium) are a genus in the buttercup family (Ranunculaceae), identified by their irregular flowers with five coloured sepals, the upper one with a large, back-pointing spur, and four inner petals, of which the upper two have nectar-producing spurs that are enclosed in the larger spur.

 Delphinium kamaonense, dotted with raindrops after a monsoon shower, Langtang National Park, central Nepal.
-This species is found in the Himalaya, south-eastern Tibet, and south-western China, growing between 2,500 and 4,500 metres altitude.
+This species is found in the Himalaya, south-eastern Tibet, and south-western China, growing at altitudes between 2,500 and 4,500 m.
 (Photo copyright © by Kaj Halberg)